AmmarElsherif2021/COOP/README.md

 anybody can access it then they won’t be able to read or use it as it is encrypted.

 ### 3.5.4 Portability
-The system can be accessed anytime and anywhere as long as there’s a modern browser that supports JavaScript the proper internet connection and the minimal hardware requirements.
+The system can be accessed anytime and anywhere as long as a modern browser supports JavaScript, the proper internet connection, and the minimal hardware requirements.

 ## 3.6 Logical Database Requirements
 • The system can store the following data: X